 In 2006 the Flower Show moved from the Sheraton Hotel & Conference Center to the Champlain Valley Exposition.
 It is a much bigger venue and has allowed us to expand and grow the Vermont Flower Show.

-Thousands of dollars of IN-KIND PRODUCT donated by Green Works/VNLA members and supporters
+thousands of dollars of IN-KIND PLANTS/PRODUCTS donated by VNLA/Green Works members and supporters

 The VNLA has sponsored some type of flower show for over 30 + years.